 Yet this was a time of great musical creativity.
-All the major components of the prayer book were set to music: The Magnificat, Nunc Dimittis, Benedictus, Te Deum, Jubilate, Responses, Litany and Psalms, as well as the liturgy of Communion and many other prayers.
+All the major components of the prayer book were set to music: Magnificat, Nunc Dimittis, Benedictus, Te Deum, Jubilate, Responses, Litany and Psalms, as well as the liturgy of Communion and many other prayers.
 However, one important text was given short shrift by all this musical activity: The Lord's Prayer.

-The British Library has the Medius and Bass books of the first edition, printed in 1560, (K.7.e.7.) and a complete set printed in 1565, (K.7.e.8.) which corrects a wrong note in the Medius part.
+The British Library has the Medius and Bass books of the first edition, printed in 1560, (K.7.e.7.) and a complete set of the second edition, printed in 1565, (K.7.e.8.) which corrects a wrong note in the Medius part.
 Each of the part books, with the exception of the Bass, contains the seemingly obvious sentence: "This Meane is for Men"; "This Contratenor is for Men"; and "This Tenor is for Men".
-Pauses are printed at the ends of each phrase in only the Contratenor and Tenor books, whilst the key signature is given in only the Medius and Tenor.
+Fermatas are printed at the ends of each phrase in only the Contratenor and Tenor books, whilst the key signature is given in only the Medius and Tenor.
 The books also provide a number of settings of the Canticles for Evening and Morning Prayer, and various other settings.

 These Lord's Prayers are similar for two reasons.
 Firstly, the text is the version found in the metrical psalter by Sternhold & Hopkins, and secondly, they share the tenor line.
 This line was sung by the congregation and known as The Church Tune.